 Intensive care for premature or critically ill newborns.

-James and Connie Maynard Children’s Hospital at ECU Health Medical Center is a part of the Vermont Oxford Network, the Neonatal Network and the Perinatal Quality Collaborative of North Carolina, all networks focused on improving the quality of care provided to neonates.
+ECU Health Maynard Children’s Hospital is a part of the Vermont Oxford Network, the Neonatal Network and the Perinatal Quality Collaborative of North Carolina, all networks focused on improving the quality of care provided to neonates.

 With 50 beds, our Level IV NICU is staffed with a team of experts in caring for critically ill or premature newborns.
 Board-certified neonatologists and specialists, advanced practice practitioners, and specially trained nurses provide expertise, compassion and support to help achieve the best possible outcomes for your newborn, you and your family.

 Our mulit-level NICU may also be appropriate for your baby prior to going home.
 Additional services and resources for your baby’s inpatient care include access to one of two Ronald McDonald Houses for the comforts and conveniences of home.

 To protect the health, safety and security of our tiniest patients, visitors will need to follow these visitor guidelines.

 - Sign in at the front desk under your child’s folder with his or her room number.
 Provide or show your hospital ID bracelet and driver’s license or other picture ID.
 Sign-in is required once daily, but please check-in at the front desk when re-entering the unit.